Chanukah is coming! Hannukah is coming!

 - We love PJ Library!
 Not only do they have a great blog with great information and activities but don’t forget to sign up to receive a free Jewish book every month!
 I am so grateful to PJ library for the books and activities they send us every month.
 See here.

 - Inspire Yourself.
 If you are looking to explore more about Chanukah and how it applies to us today Aish.com is THE website to head to.
-Check it out for stories, articles and inspiration.
+Check it out for stories, articles, and inspiration.

 Share What You Learned.

 I love putting the work on other people so you can easily do this with family or friends.
-Go around and have each person or child share something about Chanukah to the group.
+Go around and have each person or child share something about Chanukah with the group.
 Kids can share what they learned in school or sing a song.
 It can be a cute thing to record as well so you have the cuteness for posterity!
 Nothing like a video of your child singing the wrong words to a Chanukah song to laugh about every year!